Nelsan Ellis struggled with addiction before death

 "Nelsan inhabited characters that bore no resemblance to himself in a way that put him in that tiny category of true virtuoso performer," she wrote.
 "His ability to transcend and channel anything and everything thrown at him was inspiring and beautiful to watch."

-Paquin's husband and actor Stephen Moyer, whom she met on "True Blood," remembered filming an iconic scene with Ellis in which Lafayette waxes poetic about men's fear of the female anatomy, which left the crew stitches.
+Paquin's husband and actor Stephen Moyer, whom she met on "True Blood," remembered filming an iconic scene with Ellis in which Lafayette waxes poetic about men's fear of the female anatomy, which left the crew in stitches.

 "I think it would be fair to say that he taught all of us that intent and courage and fearlessness and freedom are the aspects of playing make-believe that spark the corners of the room where the dark is most impenetrable; to shine a light on those corners within ourselves is the very reason we go back time and again to Movies, TV shows and Theatre," Moyer wrote.